Balticconnector: Finland

-In Finland, the government suggested that "everything indicates" that the Chinese ship damaged the pipeline on purpose with its Minister of European Affairs Anders Adlercreutz saying it's hard to believe that it was not intentional or done without Beijing's knowledge.
+On the 10 of October 2023 Finland's National Bureau of Investigation (NBI) launched its criminal investigation and examination of the leak and securing of evidence to determine whether or not aggravated criminal activity was at play.
+The government suggested that "everything indicates" that the Chinese ship damaged the pipeline on purpose with its Minister of European Affairs Anders Adlercreutz saying it's hard to believe that it was not intentional or done without Beijing's knowledge.